isoverse/isotopia/README.md

 ### Arithmetic

 Several of the arithmetic shorthands were introduced already, but there are several more (for all, see the manual).
 For all of these, it is always recommend to use the actual real functions in more complex scenarios for clarity.
-Hereâs just an example of what **isotopia** can automatically keep track of in terms of isotope data objects.
+Here's just an example of what **isotopia** can automatically keep track of in terms of isotope data objects.
 Here are two ways of turning isotope ratios into a fractionation factor in permil notation - it works booth by explicit mention of each functional step, or by the arithmetic equivalent.

 ```r